New NYT CEO: BBC sex scandal doesn't alter Times support

 "The Jimmy Savile affair is a horrible and distressing business," Thompson said.
 "The cruelty and the suffering of the victims, we can only imagine."

-"But I certainly wasn't aware that it was going to include very grave allegations about pedophilia or rape or that it would involve actions which had taken place on BBC premises.
+"But I certainly wasn't aware that it was going to include very grave allegations about paedophilia or rape or that it would involve actions which had taken place on BBC premises.

-"Had that been made clear to me at that point I would certainly of wanted to know more and in particular about the decision making of whether to proceed with the program."
+"Had that been made clear to me at that point I would certainly of wanted to know more and in particular about the decision making of whether to proceed with the programme."

 (Editing by Maria Golovnina)